8Sided Blog

 8sided.blog is proudly built on WordPress using a heavily tweaked Modern Studio Pro theme, part of the Genesis Framework.
 Unfortunately, that theme, and the framework, haven’t been updated in ages, so I’m hoping I don’t have to change it all anytime soon as WordPress gets fancier with all the block magic.

 For research and sourcing things to write about, I have a large but tightly curated mess of RSS feeds I subscribe to.
 Inoreader is my RSS reader of choice.
-I also find and save articles in Matter.
-Anything interesting goes into my Obsidian vault or my online filing cabinet on Tumblr.
+I also save, highlight, and annotate articles in Readwise.
+If I’m doing additional research, I use Kagi as my search engine.
+Anything interesting goes into my Obsidian vault or I’ll try it out on Mastodon.

-I recently sprang for an M1 Mac Mini, replacing my trusty (but lately not as trusty) 2013 iMac.
-I’m looking at stuff on a gigantic Asus monitor.
+I’m on an M1 Mac Mini and looking at stuff on a gigantic Asus monitor.
 It’s almost too big — I never use the sides of the screen except for getting Zoom windows out of the way.
 I type noisily on a Keychron K8 mechanical keyboard.
 I’ve got a pair of nice-sounding Mackie CR4 speakers on my desk.
 I also have a couple of Alesis Monitor One studio monitors on shelves above the desk (powered by the matching Alesis RA-100 amp) for when I’m doing audio work or if I want the day’s music to be a bit more immersive.
 I’ve had these Alesis speakers for many years — they’re the same ones I used to mix Feng Shui.
 There’s a Logitech C930e webcam for Zoom calls and such on a flexible boom attached to one of the speaker shelves.

 Other items on the desk are a Nu Board dry erase notebook, a Miroco Light Therapy Lamp for those dreary days or extra Zoom lighting, and a deck of Oblique Strategies cards.
 I have a Focusrite Scarlet Solo for sending audio to the Alesis speakers, connecting a microphone when podcasting, or plugging in a guitar when music-making.
 I also have a vintage Electro-Harmonix LPB 2ube next to the Scarlet for those guitar moments.
 Oh, and that desk is a Fully Jarvis Bamboo Standing Desk — just wonderful.

-When I’m not standing, I’m sitting on a QOR360 Ariel active chair, a birthday gift from last March.
+When I’m not standing, I’m sitting on a QOR360 Ariel active chair.
 I love it, but it took a while to get used to sitting on it.
 In the first couple of weeks, I had a few aches — it makes you use some muscles you don’t use in a standard chair.
 I recommend the chair, but if you get one, take the instruction manual’s advice and only sit in it for a few hours a day at first to warm up.
 Don’t be a dope like me and go all-in immediately, leading to a few sleepless, achy nights.

 For privacy, I use Private Internet Access VPN.
-I’m using Safari as my browser with AdBlock, Super Agent, and Privacy Redirect extensions.
-When my Safari set-up makes a website act funky, Vivaldi is my backup browser.
+I’m using Arc as my main browser with uBlock Origin and Dark Reader extensions.
 I’m also a decade-long fan of 1Password.

 I’ll wrap this up with some other tools I can’t live without: